How often are students hospitalized for mental health concerns?

 The attending psychiatrist in the inpatient unit has the final word on discharges, but the decision is usually made in consultation with the rest of the inpatient team and the patient’s outpatient care providers, including those at MIT Medical.
-A patient is discharged when the hospital staff believes he or she can live safely in his or her home environment and can receive the treatment that he or she needs.
+A patient is discharged when the hospital staff believes they can live safely in their home environment and can receive the treatment that they need.

-Sometimes a student may no longer require hospitalization but may still need more support than he or she can get at MIT.
-Or the student may not be quite ready to plunge back into his or her previous academic and social life on campus.
-In this situation, the student may consider a “leave from MIT for medical reasons,” which will give him or her more time to recover before resuming his or her studies.
+Sometimes a student may no longer require hospitalization but may still need more support than they can get at MIT.
+Or the student may not be quite ready to plunge back into their previous academic and social life on campus.
+In this situation, the student may consider a “leave from MIT for medical reasons,” which will give them more time to recover before resuming their studies.
 See FAQ: Medical leave from MIT.